Family Investment Companies: Practical Planning in a Changing Landscape

 With the £1 million cap on Business Relief (BR) and Agricultural Property Relief (APR) set to land in April 2026, advisers and clients alike are rightly looking for complementary ways to plan effectively for the next generation.

-One solution that keeps cropping up in conversations is the Family Investment Company (FIC).
-And with good reason.
+One solution that keeps cropping up in conversations is the Family Investment Company (FIC), and with good reason.
 FICs offer a compelling alternative or addition to traditional trusts, particularly for clients with significant assets who want to retain control over investments, pass on value tax-efficiently, and maintain flexibility for decades.

 However, like any planning strategy, they’re not suitable for everyone, and understanding both the opportunities and limitations is key.